chakra-core/ChakraCore/Future Plan.md

-# Chakracore Project Future
+# ChakraCore Project Future

 ## Future Aim

-Future releases of Chakracore are planned by a community team of volunteers (please see history section at the end of this document for how this has come about).
+Future releases of ChakraCore are planned by a community team of volunteers (please see history section at the end of this document for how this has come about).
 We will aim to:

-1. Prioritise ease of use for potential embedders of Chakracore - these are intended as our primary users.
+1. Prioritise ease of use for potential embedders of ChakraCore - these are intended as our primary users.
 We will aim to reflect this priority in any design decisions including by prioritising API stability and providing detailed and user friendly documentation.

-1. Work towards standards compliance - we recognise that Chakracore is significantly behind in some areas.
+1. Work towards standards compliance - we recognise that ChakraCore is significantly behind in some areas.
 We will work towards standards compliance including seeking to fix existing deviations and implement new standards as they arise.
 Any deviation from standards should be considered a bug.

 1. Improve performance - we will aim to to improve performance when we can.